tritchie4/databricks-engineer-cert-notes/README.md

 #### COPY INTO

 - `COPY INTO` -- SQL command that allows users to load data from a file location into a Delta table
-- Will only load new files from the source location, skipping already-loaded files
+- Will only load new files from the source location, skipping already-loaded files = idempotent!
 - **Benefit**: Best for batch loading files to delta tables
+- Copy Into just supports directory listing ingestion method

 #### Auto Loader

+- Also idempotent!
 - Reminder: Spark Structured Streaming takes data from infinite data source and puts it incrementally into a data sink
 	- The data source is treated as a table
 - Auto Loader is built on top of Spark Structured Streaming, uses  source called `cloudFiles`
 	- Given an input directory path on the cloud file storage, the `cloudFiles` source automatically processes new files as they arrive, with the option of also processing existing files in that directory
 - **Benefit**: Best for automated, continuous ingestion of new files to delta tables
+- Auto Loader supports directory listing and file notification (queue subscriber thing) ingestion methods
 - `cloudFiles` (see below) == Auto Loader!
 	- Load billions of files
 	- Near real-time ingestion of millions of files per hour